NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 and a couple of links + comments that guid people around quickly.
 Then we shall gather feedback, experiment and iterate as needed.

+Although deemed official, if it doesn't fly, it shall be taken down.

 ## Brainstorm
 [brainstorm]: #brainstorm